wlinna/Arkhados/guide/index.md

 - **Damage over time:** Player takes damage over time.

-### Regeneration ###
+### Resting ###
 If you stand still, don't use any of your abilities and don't take damage, you will start to regenerate after short period of time.
-Regeneration gets stronger and stronger as you stand still.
+Resting gets stronger and stronger as you stand still.

 ### Healing cap ###
-To be implemented soon.
+In Arkhados, every character (unless specified otherwise) has a healing cap.
+Healing cap prevents characters from healing themselves to high hitpoints if their hitpoints get low at some points.

+Healing cap is calculated with the following formula: cap = record\_low\_hp + constant .

+For example, suppose Rock Golem's hitpoints drop from full to 1000 and constant is 400.
+That means that Rock Golem's hitpoints can never be restored to over 1400 through healing.

+There is one exception to this rule. *Resting* raises record\_low\_hp exactly as much as it heals you.
+So if Rock Golem through resting regenerates 200 hitpoints, its healing cap is promoted to 1600.

 ### General tips ###